 How do I apply?

-A complete application must be submitted to WI State 4-H by 4:30pm February 15 (Dec.
+A complete application must be submitted to WI State 4-H by 4:30pm January 30.
+(Dec.
 1 for international programs).
-A reference is required, you can find a copy of the reference form here.
+A reference is required, it is included in the application packet.
 A phone interview may also be conducted.
 All applicants will be notified of their status in early March (except for National Congress, notified in July).
 If you would like a paper copy of the application, please contact Justin at email@example.com or 608-263-5971.

 Each program has a different focus with different desired attributes for leaders.
 If someone doesn’t fit into one position, they might be great elsewhere.
 If you are not selected this year, please don’t be discouraged!
 Apply again next year!